I noticed the yellow on the storefront and the bag.

-Frank’s choice of theme for the challenge this week was not well timed.
+Frank’s choice of theme for the challenge this week was not well-timed.
 It's not Frank's fault.
 I saw lots of red, blue or green (RGB) during the last week.
 Barns, flowers, buildings, clothing.
-And of course, people.
+And, of course, people.

 But my town is mostly homes, streams, parks and farmland nestled into the foothills of the Sourland Mountain Range.
 Our roads are narrow and lack sidewalks.
 There are ditches on either side of these country roads.
 Pulling over to capture a sunset with a farm or open pasture in the foreground means stopping the car in the middle of the road.
-This is not advisable.
+Doing this is not advisable.
 It's dangerous and inconsiderate for the other drivers on the way to work.

 Fog blanketed the area Friday morning.
 I knew that I could find opportunities for photography.
 I ate breakfast and left for work early to give myself time to stop should an opportunity present itself.
-I took a route that I knew would take me past some scenic areas.
-Princeton Community Park North, the edge of downtown Princeton, Princeton Battlefield Park, Quaker Road.
+I took a route that I knew would take me past some scenic areas: Princeton Community Park North, the edge of downtown Princeton, Princeton Battlefield Park, Quaker Road.

 The area where the tree grows is wetland overgrown with thick patches of grass.

-After taking the photo I continued on my drive to work.
-I went back to thinking how I could accomplish the RBG challenge.
-I suddenly realized that there was another way to look at the challenge.
-One way, the way that had me stuck, is to take a single image that incorporates all of the colors.
-Another way is to disassemble; use a different image with each of the colors as the primary colour.
-One image with mostly red, one with mostly blue, and one with green/yellow.[exif id="26786"]
+After taking the photo, I continued on my drive to work.
+I went back to thinking about how I could accomplish the RBG challenge.
+I suddenly realised that there was another way to look at the challenge.
+One idea is to take a single image that incorporates all of the colours.
+Another way is to disassemble; use a different picture with each of the colours as the primary colour.
+One image with mostly red, one with mostly blue, and one with green/yellow.

 My son is graduating from high-school.
 He applied to several colleges.
 Although he did not apply to the program, Rutgers University invited him to attend the Honors College.
-He’s very excited and so are we.
+He’s very excited, and so are we.

 My son and his friends are enjoying their last year of high school.
-Today is the senior prom and even though prom is not his thing, he agreed to attend with some of his buddies.
+Today is the senior prom, and even though dance is not his thing, he agreed to attend with some of his buddies.
 They are all nerds.
 They love Pokemon and video games.
-Anyway, it was fun to watch them all dressed up and being goofy.[exif id="26780"]
+Anyway, it was fun to watch them all dressed up and being goofy.

-Oh wait, what about blue?[exif id="26778"]
+Oh wait, what about blue?